Comparing Independent Caregivers and Home Care Agencies

 Home Care Aides or Home Health Aides?

 Step one in deciding which route to go is first determining the level of care needed by the individual in question.
 Can they get by with a home care aide or do they have needs that can only be met by a home health aide?
 This is key because the level of care provided is different.
+Day Webster provides a great range of home-care nursing jobs, from 40 hours a week contracts.
 If a home health aide is required, will they be needed every day or can the patient get by with using them a few days each week with a home care aide handling the duties the other days?
 Savings per state vary, but on average a home care aide costs 10 to 15% less than a home health aide.

 Virtual Caregiver Option